Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 1 in 20 will develop pneumonia

-Immune amnesia may erase years of immune memory
+Immune amnesia may erase years of protection

-Can spread disease to cancer patients, infants, immunocompromised
+Can spread disease to cancer patients, infants

-1 in 1,000 may die — as happened in Texas, 2025
+1 in 1,000 may die — as happened in Texas 2025

-Risk increases in school settings and community gatherings
+Risk surges in schools and community gatherings

 Sources: CDC; American Academy of Pediatrics; WHO; Public Health Communications Collaborative